rhkrohan/NeuraHealth/README.md

 #### Brain Tumor Detection

-The Brain Tumor Detection component of our AI healthcare system uses a Convolutional Neural Network (CNN) to automatically classify brain MRI images as either "tumor" or "healthy."
-Traditional manual diagnosis methods are often slow, expensive, and prone to error; this model addresses these issues by providing fast, reliable, and scalable results.
-Using a carefully curated and labeled dataset, the MRI images undergo preprocessing steps like resizing, normalization, and data augmentation to improve the model’s ability to generalize.
-The CNN architecture features multiple convolutional and pooling layers to extract meaningful features, followed by fully connected layers and a softmax output for final classification.
+The Brain Tumor Detection model leverages a Convolutional Neural Network (CNN) to classify brain MRI images into two categories: "tumor" and "healthy."
+This approach addresses the limitations of traditional manual diagnosis by offering a fast, accurate, and scalable solution.
+The system follows a structured workflow to ensure high reliability and clinical relevance:

+- **Dataset Preparation:**
+  - MRI images are labeled as either "tumor" or "healthy."
+  - Images undergo preprocessing steps including resizing, normalization, and data augmentation to enhance generalization.

+- **CNN Architecture:**
+  - Multiple convolutional layers extract hierarchical features such as edges, textures, and complex patterns.
+  - Max-pooling layers reduce spatial dimensions, improving computational efficiency.
+  - Fully connected dense layers interpret the extracted features for final classification.
+  - Softmax activation in the output layer provides class probabilities.

+- **Training Strategy:**
+  - Model trained over **25 epochs** with a balanced split into training, validation, and testing datasets.
+  - Techniques such as **dropout** and **batch normalization** were used to prevent overfitting and stabilize learning.

+- **Performance Metrics:**
+  - **Training Accuracy:** 97.95%
+  - **Validation Accuracy:** 91.08%
+  - **Training Loss:** 0.0716
+  - **Validation Loss:** 0.2556

-Trained over 25 epochs, the model achieved a high training accuracy of 97.95% and a validation accuracy of 91.08%, demonstrating strong performance without significant overfitting.
-Techniques such as dropout and batch normalization were employed to ensure robust learning.
-By automating the detection of brain tumors, this solution reduces diagnosis time, supports doctors with instant examination results, and improves patient outcomes by enabling earlier intervention.
+By automating brain tumor detection, this model significantly reduces diagnosis time, supports radiologists with quick decision-making, and improves patient outcomes through earlier treatment interventions.